Galerie Andriesse ~ Eyck, Amsterdam

 March 16 – April 27, 2019

-Five years ago, curator Karima Boudou Mzouar invited my fictional artist Donelle Woolford to participate in the 5th Marrakesh Biennale.
-In email exchanges related to the main “complex artisanale,” or craft district, in Marrakesh, we discussed the possibility of a site-specific installation that would take place there.
-The exhibition never took place—funding collapsed and all the sattelite projects were canceled— but a mistaken, literal translation of “complex artisanale” into English intrigued me.
-Where the French term identifies a space in which craft labor take place, in English “artisanal complex” suggests a psychological condition related to craftsmanship in which “a related group of emotionally significant ideas that are completely or partly repressed cause psychic conflict, leading to abnormal mental states or behavior.”
-As is said in politics, a politician who claims to have mispoken has merely inadvertently spoken the truth.
-So seemed my misunderstanding of complex artisanale, which seemed like a good concept for an exhibition.
+Five years ago, curator Karima Boudou Mzouar invited me to participate in the 5th Marrakesh Biennale.
+In email exchanges related to the main complex artisanale, or craft district, in Marrakesh, we discussed the possibility of a site-specific installation that would take place there.
+The exhibition never took place—funding collapsed and all the satellite projects were canceled— but a mistaken, literal translation of complex artisanale into English stayed with me and intrigued me.
+Where the French term identifies a space in which craft labor take place, in English the phrase “artisanal complex” sounds more like a psychological condition about craftsmanship in which a related group of emotionally significant ideas are completely or partly repressed, causing psychic conflict and leading to abnormal mental states or behavior.
+In politics, a politician who claims to have misspoken is often seen as having inadvertently stated the truth.
+Such was the case with my translation of complex artisanale, which seemed like a good idea for an exhibition.

 My fifth exhibition with Zsa Zsa Eyck in Amsterdam celebrates this misunderstanding.
 On the one hand the gallery show is the site of commerce, a shop where products can be purchased; on the other hand it is a place to (psycho)analyze my “artisanal complex:” my irrepressible need to be ingenious, to make things to the best of my ability and offer them for sale.

 Here is a press release